Homemade Salted Caramel Sauce Recipe

 It usually makes its inaugural appearance in October, when we bring our first load of apples home from the orchard.
 Unsurprisingly, salted caramel sauce and apple slices get along quite well.

-Another batch is usually required for Caramel Apple Cider Floats and then another for drizzling over homemade apple crisp.
-In the in-between time, it gets drizzled on Buttermilk Pancakes and Apple Overnight French Toast Casserole, swirled into coffee and licked right off the spoon.
+Another batch is usually required for Caramel Apple Cider Floats and then another for dipping Wonton Apple Pies.
+In the in-between time, it gets drizzled on Buttermilk Pancakes and Apple Overnight French Toast Casserole, swirled into Cinnamon Lattes and licked right off the spoon.

-At Thanksgiving, you’ll find the homemade caramel sauce stationed next to the Caramelized Apple Pies, ready to take your holiday desserting to the next level, and at Christmas it gets poured into cute jars and tied with ribbon for everyone’s favorite DIY gift.
+At Thanksgiving, you’ll find the homemade caramel sauce stationed next to the Caramelized Apple Pies, ready to take all of your holiday desserts to the next level, and at Christmas it gets poured into cute jars and tied with ribbon for everyone’s favorite DIY gift.

 homemade caramel sauce drizzled on 2 parfaits on a table